Talking about The Modern Hybrid-Electric / Duel Fuel Cars Of Today

-- Peugeot's first ever diesel-electric hybrid engine (in fact the world's first production diesel-electric hybrid engine) could return as much as 80+ miles per gallon.
-Peugeot hope to make this vehicle the most fuel-efficient car in its class, ensuring it qualifies for a no-charge tax disc as well as exemption from London's increasingly expensive and ever expanding congestion charge zone.
+- Peugeot's first-ever diesel-electric hybrid engine (in fact the world's first production diesel-electric hybrid engine) could return as much as 80+ miles per gallon.
+Peugeot hopes to make this vehicle the most fuel-efficient car in its class, ensuring it qualifies for a no-charge tax disc as well as exemption from London's increasingly expensive and ever-expanding congestion charge zone.
 This vehicle is propelled by a 1.6-litre turbo diesel, as well as a high-voltage battery pack and powerful electric motor.
 Like the Honda Civic this model will also the get stop/start technology - which cuts the engine when stationary in traffic - and a semi-auto gearbox.
-Curently I am unable to confirm a production model is for sale, but according to Peugeot's website "not only does our 308 hybrid use 38% less fuel in the combined cycle than our standard 308 Hdi - it's quicker off the mark too!"
+Currently I am unable to confirm a production model is for sale, but according to Peugeot's website "not only does our 308 hybrid use 38% less fuel in the combined cycle than our standard 308 Hdi - it's quicker off the mark too!"
 You just can't buy one yet it seems.

 - The Lexus RX 400h:

-- Lexus has an excellent reputation for both reliability and build quality in the motor industry.
+- Lexus has an excellent reputation for both reliability and builds quality in the motor industry.
 Much of its hybrid technology has been tested through the Toyota Prius according to reports.
-The battery and hybrid system is covered by a 5 year warranty and is relatively maintenance free as moving parts we kept to a minumum during extensive development.
-Like its rivals, the Lexus has four-wheel drive, but in this instance the petrol engine drives only the front wheels and the car has two electric motors to help out.
+The battery and hybrid system is covered by a 5 year warranty and is relatively maintenance-free as moving parts we kept to a minimum during extensive development.
+Like its rivals, the Lexus has four-wheel drive, but in this instance, the petrol engine drives only the front wheels and the car has two electric motors to help out.
 One powers the rear wheels when necessary, while a second electric motor assists the petrol engine when full acceleration is needed.

-Although the manufacturers are so confident in their new technology that they are able to offer such long warranty periods
+Although the manufacturers are so confident in the new technology that they are able to offer such long warranty periods

 for hybrid vehicles, these obviously will not last forever.
 As yet little is known about what and how much will go wrong with any of these new eco-friendly vehicles once the warranty has expired, so buyers would be wise to protect themselves with an extended car warranty.